Watch a short video on Watts Cemetery Chapel

 ‘It is no exaggeration to say that the Watts Cemetery Chapel is one of the most beautiful, one of the most extraordinary, original, marvellous and magical buildings in the whole of the British Isles!’- Lucinda Lambton

-Designed and built by Mary Watts, the Chapel is a unique fusion of art nouveau, Celtic, Romanesque and Egyptian influence with Mary's own original style.
-It is impossible not to admire the work and inspiration that lies behind this beautiful little building.
+A short stroll from the Gallery is Watts Chapel, a Grade I listed building.
+Designed by G.F.
+Watts’s wife, Mary Watts, the Chapel is a magical fusion of art nouveau, and Celtic influences combined with Mary's own original style.
+It is impossible not to admire the work and vision that lies behind this extraordinary architectural jewel.

 As followers of the Home Arts and Industries Association, set up by Earl Brownlow in 1885 to encourage handicrafts among the lower classes, the Chapel was the Watts's contribution to this characteristically Victorian preoccupation with social improvement through creative enlightenment.
 Mary passionately believed that anyone with a real interest and enthusiasm could be taught how to produce beautiful decoration, if in the process it kept them away from the 'gin palaces' of Guildford, this was surely a good thing.
 With this belief firmly in mind she encouraged all from the village, whatever their social status, to come their house Limnerslease for instruction in clay modelling.